Making a complaint: questions and answers

 Matters regarding your employment, including pay and conditions are dealt with by your local payroll office.

 Concerns or matters about patient care relating to the behaviour or clinical practice of individual clinicians should be reported to the relevant Clinical Director.
-Further information can be sought from the Clinician Performance Support Service (CliPSS) about the options available to manage the concern in question.

 If you are not sure who to go to when lodging a formal complaint, you can access the Employee Complaints webpage on QHEPS or you can talk with your local Human Resources team.

 The officer dealing with your complaint will be able to advise you if confidentiality applies to your case but it generally cannot be guaranteed.

 If your complaint is about another person, they have the right to know the allegations and be given a chance to respond.